Batteries In Series Vs. Parallel - Which Is Better?

 Batteries in Parallel: Advantages and Disadvantages

-What’s the principal advantage of wiring batteries in parallel vs. series?
-Voltage stays the same, but you can run your applications longer because you’ve increased the capacity.
-Also, if there’s a problem with one battery, it won’t affect the others.
+What's the principal advantage of wiring batteries in parallel vs. series?
+Voltage stays the same, but you can run your applications longer because you've increased the capacity.
+Also, if there's a problem with one battery pack, it won't affect the others.
 The working batteries will continue to power your appliances.

-As far as disadvantages, placing batteries in parallel can make them take longer to charge.
-Also, the lower voltage means higher current draw and more voltage drop.
-It may be difficult to power large applications, and you’ll need thicker cables.
+But there are disadvantages.
+Placing batteries in parallel can make them take longer to charge.
+Also, the lower voltage means a higher current draw and more voltage drop.
+It may be difficult to power large applications, and you will need thicker cables.

 Batteries in Series vs. Parallel... or Series-Parallel?

-A series-parallel connection is achieved by wiring several batteries in series.
+A series-parallel connection is when you wire several batteries in series.
 Then, you create a parallel connection to another set of batteries in series.
 By doing this, you can increase both voltage and capacity.

 Series vs. Parallel Quick Answers